gromgit/jstips-xe/tips/xx.md

 ### DO: Document your monkeypatch extensively.

-Your monkeypatch changes something in the original API, so you **MUST** document it thoroughly, both in the source code and API documentation.
+Your monkeypatch changes something in the original API, so you should document it thoroughly, both in the source code and API documentation.
 You should include, at minimum:

 - what problem is being solved by your monkeypatch
 - how does your monkeypatch change the behavior of the base objects/methods